ishwarchandratiwari/sparkpost-api-documentation/services/templates.md

 + Parameters
     + draft (optional, boolean, `true`) ...If true, returns the most recent draft template.
 If false, returns the most recent published template.
 When not provided, returns the most recent template version regardless of draft or published.
-    + shared (optional, boolean, `true`) ...If true, returns only shared templates.
+    + shared_with_subaccounts (optional, boolean, `true`) ...If true, returns only shared templates.
 If false, returns only non-shared templates.
 When not provided, returns both shared and non-shared templates.

 + Request